encrypticoin-uab/encrypticoin-ssi-python/README.md

 encrypticoin-ssi
 =====

-Service-Server-Integration written in Python for use with the Encrypticoin Token-Integration-API.
+Service-Server-Integration library written in Python for use with the Etalon Token-Integration-API.

-The Encrypticoin Token-Integration-API is made to be as simple as possible, so integration from any environment would be cheap and easy.
+The API is made to be as simple as possible, so integration from any environment would be cheap and easy.
 This repository demonstrates the integration procedure for both "simple" and "tracking" workflows using a tiny mocked service-server and service-client.

 Compatibility
 -----